-Work on a new three-story, 300,000-square-foot, correctional facility for the Escambia County Corrections Department is underway.
-GRW is leading the design for this approximately $130-million, two-phase, design-build project to be situated on a 19-acre property adjacent to the existing 1980s-era jail near downtown Pensacola, FL.
+GRW led the design for this approximately $130-million, two-phase, design-build project situated on a 19-acre property adjacent to the existing 1980s-era jail near downtown Pensacola, FL.

 Escambia County Corrections lost more than 600 beds in 2014 when a basement flood and subsequent explosion resulted in the Central Booking and Detention Center being condemned.
-Since then, inmates have been housed in the existing jail and temporarily at several nearby facilities.
+As a result, inmates were housed in the existing jail and temporarily at several nearby facilities.

 In addition to new housing units for both adult and juvenile inmates, key components of the correctional facility include a secure sallyport; an inmate intake and receiving area; and commissary, laundry, and food service areas that will serve both the old and new facilities.